akb89/pyfn/README.md

 [![FrameNet][framenet-image]][framenet-url]
 [![MIT License][license-image]][license-url]

-Welcome to `pyfn`, a Python modules to process FrameNet annotation.
+Welcome to `pyfn`, a Python module to process FrameNet annotation.

 `pyfn` can be used to: